 A common challenge for both small and large companies is how to handle inventory problems and solutions.
 The many processes involved in inventory management mean you need to keep a careful eye on your items.
+Knowing this is crucial for understanding inventory inefficiency.

 Both of which could further cause: